About us

 Advisor | Passive Solar and Vernacular Architecture

-Tirina Manandhar is a passionate architect and co-founder of ForeSight Architects Pvt.
-Ltd., with a strong dedication to shaping sustainable and socially responsible projects.
-Armed with a Masters of Science in Energy for Sustainable Social Development and enriched by a student exchange program at NTNU (Norwegian University of Science and Technology), Norway, Tirina has made meaningful contributions to the field of architecture, focusing on sustainability.
+Tirina Manandhar is an architect and co-founder of ForeSight Architects Pvt.
+Ltd., with a strong commitment to sustainable and socially responsible design.
+She holds a Master of Science in Energy for Sustainable Social Development and has further enriched her expertise through a student exchange program at NTNU (Norwegian University of Science and Technology), Norway.

 Our Partners